 CONDITIONAL SENTENCES

-They are called conditional sentences.
-A conditional sentence consists of two clauses; the if-clause, and the main clause.
-The if-clause can come first or second.
-When it comes first, we usually put a comma between the two clauses.
+if-clause can come first or second.
+When it comes first, we usually put a comma

 There are 4 (four) types of conditional sentences, including mixed conditional.